Roy Bourgeois: Early life

 Bourgeois was born in Lutcher, Louisiana, on January 27, 1938.
 He grew up in a Catholic working-class family, and attended the University of Southwestern Louisiana and graduated with a Bachelor of Science degree in geology.
 From 1956–57 Bourgeois had a brief stint as an actor, playing helicopter pilot Roy in eight episodes of the Highway Patrol television series (including the episodes Desert Copter and Ranch Copter) and having an uncredited bit role in the film adaptation of the John Steinbeck novel The Wayward Bus.

+Naval service

 After graduation from college, Bourgeois entered the United States Navy and served as an officer for four years.
 He spent two years at sea, one year at a station in Europe, and two tours of duty during one year in Vietnam, during the first of which he was injured during fighting in Saigon and received the Purple Heart.

 After military service, he entered the Maryknoll Society in 1966; then entered the seminary of the Catholic missionary society of Maryknoll Fathers and Brothers, Glen Ellyn, (Catholic Foreign Mission Society of America), and was ordained as a Catholic priest in 1972.